 In the US, we added to Ambac (credit insurance) and bought more AMD, Verizon, Lucent, National Semiconductor and Novell after sharp price retracements.
-Later in the quarter, the doubling in the price of JD Edwards offered a good exit and we used a similar move in the price of Peoplesoft to bring the holding below 5% of the portfolio.
+Later in the quarter, the doubling in the price of JD Edwards offered a good exit price for the stock and we used a similar move in the price of Peoplesoft to bring the holding below 5% of the portfolio.
 Acuson was bid for by Siemens at a 60% premium; Silicon Valley Group was also bid for at a similar premium in early October.

 In Europe we sold the remaining Ericsson and Smiths Industries.
 Toro was bid for at a 40% premium.
 The only new holding was Adidas-Salomon, which is going through a thorough overhaul.
-We added selectively to existing positions.
+We added to most of our existing positions.